deabocina/libris/README.md

 - Bookmark books you love for quick access later.
 - Easily save and view all your favourite titles in one place.

+## **💬 Random Book Quotes (Powered by [Quotable](https://github.com/lukePeavey/quotable))**

+Need some literary inspiration?
+We’ve got you covered!

+- Get a random book quote whenever you want a little spark of creativity or reflection.
+- Powered by **Quotable**, an open-source project created by [Luke Peavey](https://github.com/lukePeavey), this app fetches famous quotes from authors around the world, helping you dive deeper into the magic of literature!

 ## **📱 Responsive Across Devices**